palant/pfp/README.md

 The following command will create a `build-firefox` directory:

-    gulp build-firefox
+    npm run build firefox

 You can load this directory as a temporary extension in Firefox via `about:debugging` page.
 An already loaded extension will reload automatically on rebuild.
-If you want the directory to be updated automatically whenever you change any source files, you can use `gulp watch-firefox` instead.
+If you want the directory to be updated automatically whenever you change any source files, you can use `npm run build watchFirefox` instead.

 ### Chrome and Opera

 The following command will create a `build-chrome` directory:

-    gulp build-chrome
+    npm run build chrome

 You can load this directory as an unpacked extension in Chrome and Opera.
 An already loaded extension will reload automatically on rebuild.
-If you want the directory to be updated automatically whenever you change any source files, you can use `gulp watch-chrome` instead.
+If you want the directory to be updated automatically whenever you change any source files, you can use `npm run build watchChrome` instead.

 ### Web client

 The following command will create a `build-web` directory:

-    gulp build-web
+    npm run build web

 You can then open `build-web/index.html` in your browser to test then.